Justin Bieber & Hailey Baldwin ‘Should Have Waited’ To Get Married Says Billy Baldwin

-Hailey Baldwin’s Uncle Billy Baldwin said that he believes that she and Justin Bieber “should have waited” to get married instead of rushing both an engagement and civil ceremony back in 2018 reported Us Weekly.
+Hailey Baldwin’s uncle, Billy Baldwin, said that he believes that she and Justin Bieber “should have waited” to get married, instead of rushing both an engagement and a civil ceremony back in 2018, per Us Weekly.

-“I love them as a couple and I would’ve loved to see them get married if they waited a couple more years,” Billy Baldwin said to Us.
-“Maybe that would have been better, but they didn’t want to wait because they’re both devout in their faith and … that wasn’t the right fit for them so that’s really none of my business.”
-Billy is the brother of Hailey’s father Steven Baldwin, as well as a sibling to Alec Baldwin and Daniel Baldwin.
+“I love them as a couple and I would’ve loved to see them get married if they waited a couple more years,” Billy Baldwin said to Us Weekly.
+“Maybe that would have been better, but they didn’t want to wait because they’re both devout in their faith and… that wasn’t the right fit for them so that’s really none of my business.”
+Billy is the brother of Hailey’s father, Steven Baldwin.
+He is also a sibling to Alec Baldwin and Daniel Baldwin.

-The couple became engaged after dating only a few weeks.
-They married in a courthouse ceremony in September 2018.
-Baldwin also said to Us that he hopes the couple finds time to bond as a married duo before bringing children into the world.
+The couple became engaged after dating for a matter of weeks.
+They married in a courthouse ceremony in September of 2018.
+Baldwin also said to Us Weekly that he hopes the couple finds time to bond as a married duo before bringing children into the world.

 “I’ve said to them, ‘I hope you don’t jump right in and start having two and three and four kids right away.
 I just hope that they have the next few years together where they can rampage and just globe trot and just tear it up and have fun,” he remarked.